gaboesquivel/opyn/packages/opyn-ui/README.md

    - Leverage Radix UI data attributes for styling interactive components, ensuring accessibility and predictability.

 7. **Styling Priority**
-   - **Favor ARIA attributes** for accessibility and semantic clarity.
+   - **Favor Radix UI data attributes** for accessibility and semantic clarity.
    - Use **Tailwind CSS classes** for styling simplicity and consistency.
    - Resort to JavaScript styling only as a last option.